 In addition, Brazil’s Emergency Generation Program is expected to add approximately 15,000 MW of gas-fired generation capacity (13,000 MW in Southern, Southeastern and Midwestern Brazil).
 ESA believes that gas demand will be accelerated and installation of compression on BBPL will occur earlier than previously estimated.
 In addition, this increased demand is expected to exceed the planned capacity for BBPL and will require additional transportation capacity for Argentine and Bolivian gas imports.
 ESA believes that the most economical way to provide this incremental capacity is through the looping and expansion of BBPL.

 BBPL Supply Volumes vs. Thermal Demand

+L:\shared\powerpoint\c\california\charts in section 2.ppt